Introduction

 - underwater camera detection

-Add BP_FluxDataComponent to your actor and it will automatically detect the fluid surface under the actor.
-BP_FluxRotatorActor is a good simple example of an actor that can react to fluid.
+Add BP_FluxDataComponent to your actor, and it will automatically detect the fluid surface under the actor.
+BP_FluxRotatorActor is an excellent example of an actor that can react to fluid.

-The Readback data component can be attached to the scene component in the owner actor by adding a tag to it “FluxReadbackOwner“.
+The Readback data component can be attached to the scene component in the owner actor by adding the tag “FluxReadbackOwner.”

 Use Debug option in FluxDataComponent to make sure that component is following your actor and sampling proper values.